 He was so involved with recounting the event in his head that he wasn’t watching Marcus and Donnie, who when he turned back around had already made the climb to the top of the hill.
 They stood there, still.
 Something had captured their attention and smeared a look of terror on their face.

 “Hey, you assholes!
 Wait up!” yelled Wade, scrambling up the steep hill after them, struggling with the weight of the chainsaw in his hands and the pull of gravity behind him.

 When Wade reached the top of the hill, he looked out and gasped.
 The chainsaw fell out of his hands and rolled down the other side of the hill, stopping in front of a pair of skater sneakers.

-Charlie Morgan, no longer in the custody of his parents, stood at the center of six or seven kids from the town, lined up in a chain, watching the boys with snarling faces, grinding their teeth and showing off the braces in their mouths gleaming under the full moon.
+Charlie Morgan, no longer in the custody of his parents, stood at the center of six or seven kids from the town, lined up next to each other in a chain, watching the boys with snarling faces, grinding their teeth, and showing off the braces in their mouths gleaming under the full moon.
 Some of them held knives.
 One of the kids, dressed in baby blue teddy bear pajamas, with soft cheeks and a bowl haircut, looked to be about seven years old.
 His knife was the biggest.

 Charlie bent over and picked the chainsaw up from off the grass.
 His head rose with a chilling grimace.

 “You shouldn’t have smashed those towers, Wade!” he yelled into the dark of night.